On the uniqueness of quasi-stationary distributions for population models with spatial structure: Introduction

+Variants of birth-and-death processes allowing extinction to occur with more than one alive individual were considered in~\cite{CSVD06}.
+In this setting, uniqueness of the QSD holds under the same condition for classical birth-and-death processes when the set of states from which extinction can occur is finite, and this assumption can be removed to allow extinction from any state~\cite[Section~5]{ChaVil23}.

+Recent results further relate uniqueness of QSDs to exponential integrability properties of absorption and hitting times.
+If the moment generating function (MGF) of the absorption time is infinite at some point for some initial condition, but there exists a finite set $K$ such that the MGF of the hitting time of $K$ is uniformly bounded over all initial conditions, then the QSD is unique~\cite[Theorem~7.8]{BAJ24}.
+By contrast, if the MGF of the absorption time is finite on a nontrivial interval but unbounded with respect to the initial condition on that interval, then infinitely many QSDs exist~\cite[Corollary~7.10]{BAJ24}.

+All these criteria link uniqueness of QSDs to the speed of absorption.
+However, uniqueness of a QSD is not determined by the speed at which the process comes down from infinity.
+Indeed, consider the subcritical contact process and subcritical branching process.
+They come down from infinity at comparable rates, and they are borderline not coming down from infinity in finite time: the negative drift is roughly proportional to the number of individuals and, although the absorption time for large initial configurations is not bounded, it diverges only logarithmically fast on the population size.
+Nevertheless, unlike the subcritical branching process, the subcritical contact process admits only one QSD~\cite{AGR20}.

-Possible reasons for this difference may be because contact process, unlike the branching process, has a geometrical aspect.
-Thus, we wonder whether adding geometrical structure to the branching process is enough to recover the uniqueness property.
-This paper examines how introducing a small amount of information to the branching process ensures the uniqueness of QSD.
-We investigate two processes that provide information about the individuals: one focuses on their genealogical relationships, while the other pertains to their spatial locations.
+Possible reasons for this difference may be because contact process, unlike the branching process, has a geometric aspect.
+Thus, we wonder whether adding some geometric structure to the branching process is enough to recover uniqueness.
+We address this question by analyzing two specific models that are defined by enriching the classical branching process with genealogical or spatial information.
+The criteria about uniqueness of QSD presented are not applicable for those processes, because they have the same speed of absorption that the branching process, and, as seen in the previous paragraph, this is not sufficient to determine if the QSD is unique.

-The \emph{branching process with genealogy} (BPG) introduces genealogical information to the branching process.
-The state space is $\Sigma_0:=\Sigma \cup \{\emptyset\}$, where $\Sigma$ is the set of finite rooted trees.
-Individuals are represented by vertices of the tree.
-Each individual, after an exponentially distributed lifetime, gives birth to a random (possibly zero) number of children and dies.
-The number of children of each individual are i.i.d.\ integrable random variables.
-Those children are attached to the tree by connecting them to their parent.
-Thus, the leaves at time $t$ are the individuals alive at time $t$.
-To avoid unlimited growth of the tree, pieces of it that are irrelevant to determine the relationship of the alive individuals are deleted.
-We denote this process by $(\zeta_t)_{t \ge 0}$.
-See Section \ref{section_descriptionBPG} for a more precise description.
+The \emph{branching process with genealogy} (BPG) introduces genealogical information to the branching process, and is defined as follows (a similar description dates back to~\cite{Harris02}).

+Let $\Sigma$ be the set of non-empty finite oriented rooted trees, with the positive direction of the edges pointing away from the root, and $\Sigma_0=\Sigma \cup \{\emptyset\}$ (we consider two trees to be equivalent if there is a graph isomorphism that maps one onto the other preserving the root, so $\Sigma$ is a countable space).